 In this article, we’ll look at some of the most famous decisions ever made by people in business.
 By the end of it, this list could include your name.

 If you are responsible for purchasing the fuel that powers a commercial boiler, you may have heard about something called IHO – Industrial Heating Oil.
-If red diesel/gas oil has been your ‘go to’ fuel to do that job for many years, the idea of deviating from it feels unsettling and potentially risky.
+If gas oil, which is also more commonly known as red diesel, has been your “go to” fuel to do that job for many years, the idea of deviating from it feels unsettling and potentially risky.

 This got us thinking about some of the other great business decisions over the years.
 Where would using Industrial Heating Oil to fuel a commercial boiler rank on that list?